2013 Toyota 4Runner Review and Prices

 2013 Toyota 4Runner Competition back to top

 Jeep Grand Cherokee: This five-seat midsize SUV proves that off-road excellence doesn’t require body-on-frame construction.
 A fortified unibody structure, long-travel suspension, and a range of 4wd systems, including one with automatic terrain-response, make this a genuine Jeep.
-Expect the 2013 Grand Cherokee to return with Chrysler’s Pentastar V-6 (290 horsepower, 260 pound-feet of torque), and a Hemi V-8 (360 and 390, respectively).
+The 2013 Grand Cherokee returns with Chrysler’s Pentastar V-6 (290 horsepower, 260 pound-feet of torque), and a Hemi V-8 (360 and 390, respectively).
 It also offers the high-performance SRT8 model with a 470-horse Hemi.
 V-6 versions rate 19 mpg city/highway combined, V-8s 16 mpg combined with 2wd and 15 with 4wd.
 The SRT8 rates 14 mpg combined.
 Base-price range is $28,120-$44,320 with the V-6 and $29,815-$46,015 with the Hemi; the SRT8 starts at $62,085.